cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ### Merging queries

 The first solution we recommend is to avoid unnecessarily splitting commands that query elements.
-In our case we first query elements using `cy.get()` and then query from that list of elements using `.find()`.
-We can combine two separate queries into one - forcing the combined query to be retried.
+Instead of `cy.get('.todo-list li').find('label')` we can combine two separate queries into one - forcing the combined query to be retried.

 ```javascript
 it('adds two items', () => {